r0nn13/rtd-pose-ai/docs/source/index.rst

 Welcome to the PoseAI documentation!
 *****

-**PoseAI** enables developers to easily integrate state-of-the-art pose estimation with their applications.
+**PoseAI** enables developers to easily add state-of-the-art pose estimation to their applications.

-Tis is a complete guide for using PoseAI with UE4, UE5, Unity or via the developers' API.
+This is a complete guide for using PoseAI with UE4, UE5, Unity or via the developers' API.

 .. note::